 - Serve, garnished with the parmesan and the fennel fronds and seasoned with black pepper

 This dish really was to use up leftovers.
-I had half a packet of smoked salmon, half a lemon and half a fennel bulb left over in the fridge.
+I had half a packet of smoked salmon, half a lemon and half a fennel bulb lurking in the bottom of the fridge.
 And, one of the universal truths of life is that wasting food you really like is a dreadful sin.
-So I am very pleased to have made myself a satisfying last supper and I am entering it into TurquoiseLemon‘s No Waste Food Challenge which is FENNEL this month:)
+So I am very pleased to have made myself a satisfying supper with food that might have otherwise ended up in the bin!